isimtekin/kube-utils/README.md

-knodes                            # Show node info and resource capacity kannotate <res> <name> <k> <v>    # Add or update annotation on a resource kdiff <ns> <deployment>           # Diff live deployment with local manifest
+knodes                            # Show node info and resource capacity kannotate <res> <name> <k> <v>    # Add or update annotation on a resource kdiff <ns> <deployment>           # Diff live deployment with local manifest kbackup                            # Backup all namespaces, resources, and Helm manifests krestore <path>                    # Restore Kubernetes resources and Helm manifests from backup
 ```

 All commands are namespace-aware and safe to run.